NJUNLP/MAPO/README.md

   <img src="/fig/ARC.png" alt="Alt text for image 2" width="350" />
 </p>

-Significant improvements in the consistency of both the reasoning processes (left) and the reasoning answers (right) of LLM across various languages.
+We report PPL-based alignment score (left) and ACR (right), respectively assessing the consistency of the reasoning process and the reasoning answer.
+MAPO achieves significant improvements in the consistency of both the reasoning processes and the reasoning answers of LLM across various languages.